-This is the 4th installment in a grouping of 8 blog posts which are written to give you our customer a bit of insight into our world.
+This is the 4th installment in a grouping of 8 blog posts which are written to give you a bit of insight into our world.
 We want you to enjoy them first and foremost as hopefully the spark your curiosity.
 We also believe that understanding a bit of the narrative we live in may be helpful for you in the challenges that we face together in the completion of any renovation or new build.

 It’s 6:00 am on Tuesday morning.
 Dog fed, bed made and coffee brewed as I settle into my home satellite office to answer a list of emails that have come through since as early as 4:30 am.
 One thing about being in San Diego is everyone to the east has already begun their day, especially my teammates at our corporate headquarters in Dallas.
 I’ll review and respond to emails relating to client design questions, RFQs (request for quotes) and working through project questions with some of my PMs.
 Next, I'll follow up with my estimating team to check updated status of RFQs.
 We need to ensure we’re meeting the client’s expectations.
 Finally, reviewing any pressing items I know I need to make it off my desk by days end.